AgentOp

 Your agent's Python code defines its behavior.
 Here's a basic structure:

-# Define tools your agent can use
+# Define async tool functions your agent can call.

-def get_current_weather(location: str) -> str:
+async def get_current_weather(location: str) -> str:

 """Get the current weather for a location."""